adaefler-art/codefactory-control/docs/DEPLOY_STATUS_MONITOR.md

 4. **UI Components**
    - `DeployStatusBadge`: Real-time status indicator in navigation
-   - `/deploy/status` page: Detailed status view with evidence
+  - `/deploy/status` page: Detailed status view with evidence (derived from the verification run and its steps)

 ## Status Determination Rules